The Minimalist Living Movement is Flawed

 If this is your first time here, let me quickly tell you about my philosophy on living.

-As an interior stylist, I believe that great design can be truly life changing.
-It’s why I decided to work in the world of design, why I partner with clients to transform their homes, and why I started The Life Creative in the first place.
+As an interior designer, I believe that great design can be truly life changing.
+It’s why I decided to work in the world of design, why I partner with clients to transform their homes, and why I started TLC Interiors in the first place.
 The world around you (and especially the immediate world) is full of objects that impact how we feel.

 I believe that the room you wake up in, for example – and the space you exist in each day – dramatically effects how you take on the world.
 The ‘things’ that the minimalist movement suggests are stopping us from experiencing freedom, are important.
 These things contribute to the ‘life itself’ that they claim they find happiness through.
 There is nothing wrong with things making us happy.
 I believe they are often essential to happiness, in fact.